 1 jar cherry or peppadew peppers, with brine

-• Mottainai tip – Make a quick stock (this makes the recipe close to zero-waste).
+Optionally, make a quick stock (this makes the recipe close to zero-waste).
 Place the chicken giblets, neck, back, and wing tips in a small pot, along with any onions ends and skins.
 Add 2 cups of water and a bay leaf.
 Bring to just below a boil and let simmer while you prepare everything else.
 If using chicken stock just heat the stock with the bay leaf.

 Cut the potatoes in half lengthwise and then into 1/4″ thick slices, microwave or boil until just tender, then add them to the pan.

-Cut the sausage into bite sized pieces and brown In a large stainless sauté pan or cast iron skillet brown the sausage over medium-high heat.
+Cut the sausage into bite sized pieces and brown In a large stainless sauté pan or cast iron skillet over medium-high heat.
 Remove and add to the pan with the potatoes.

-• Mix the flour with the Pierre and use to coat the chicken pieces.
-Add some olive oil to the skillet if you need to (you’ll want a good layer of fat on the bottom), and fry the chicken on both sides over medium heat until browned, then add to your roasting pan.
-Save any leftover flour/Pierre.
+Mix the flour with the Pierre and use to coat the chicken pieces.
+Add some olive oil to the skillet if didn't get enough from the sausage (you’ll want a good layer of fat on the bottom), and fry the chicken on both sides over medium heat until browned, then add to your roasting pan.
+Save any leftover flour/Pierre mixture.

-• Now sauté the bell pepper, onion, and mushrooms until brown in spots and softened, then add to the roasting pan.
+Now sauté the bell pepper, onion, and mushrooms until brown in spots and softened (about 5-6 minutes), then add to the roasting pan.
 Preheat your oven to 350°F.

 • The base recipe is a great way to try new flavors.
 Keep the potatoes, chicken, sweet peppers, garlic, and onion from the recipe above but try subbing in: